danitico/sparkml-som/README.md

 ## Implementation details

 The package depends only on spark (core, sql and mllib) and netlib for native linear algebra.
 It will use native BLAS libraries if possible.
 Because of classes and methods marked as private in spark, some utility and linear algebra code from spark had to be included into the project: _util.SchemaUtils_, _util.MLUtils_ and _linalg.BLAS_.
 I kept the original license and tried to keep the code minimal with only the parts needed by SOM.

-## To-dos

-* Add hexagonal grid topology
-* Add visualization capabilities
-* I did not extend MLWritable/MLReadable yet, so the model cannot be saved or loaded.
-However, as all the parameteres are stored in the `SOMModel.prototypes` variable of type `Array[Vector]`, it is straightforward to save the parameters into a file.